subamanis/mezura/README.md

 With that said, it is important to mention the following limitations:

 - The program cannot understand language specific syntax or details, this would require a handwritten, complex, language-specific parser for most different languages.
 For example, in a .php file that contains html or js, the destinction will not be made.
 Also, the keyword counting doesn't take any measures to ensure that a valid keyword has the user-intended meaning.
-For example the word "class" may also appear in the syntax of a programming language as a semantic different than declaring a class.
+For example, the word "class" may appear in the syntax of a programming language with an additional use than declaring a class.
 This may lead to some false positives.

 - The program assumes that if a line contains any odd number of the same string symbols, then this is an open multiline string.
 This works for most cases but it may create inaccuracies, for example if a line in python has """ then the program will consider a multiline string everything until the next " symbol and not the next """ symbol.
 If a language doesn't support multiline strings, then you would not expect to see odd number of string symbols either way in a valid syntnax.